We're going to have to wait a little longer to see Dune: Part Two

-Denis Villeneuve’s Dune is built on the assumption that we’ll get to see more of it.
-From the briefest glimpses we get of intriguing characters from the likes of Zendaya and Charlotte Rampling, to the rumblings of gigantic plot threads - including intergalactic political intrigue, murder and the emergence of a long-prophecised messiah - left hanging… we mean, the film literally opens with the title card Dune: Part One.
+Denis Villeneuve’s Dune was built on the assumption that we’d get to see more of it.
+From the briefest glimpses we get of intriguing characters, like Zendaya’s Chani and Charlotte Rampling’s Gaius Helen Mohiam, to the rumblings of gigantic plot threads - including intergalactic political intrigue, murder and the emergence of a long-prophesied messiah - left hanging… we’d feel pretty short changed if we didn’t get a Dune: Part Two.
+Thankfully, we know by now it’s on the way, it’s just that we’re going to have to wait a little bit longer to see it: the movie’s release date has officially been pushed back.

 Dune: Part Two was officially greenlit in October 2021 for a 2023 release and will continue where the last film left off.
 There’s also a prequel series in the works over on HBO Max.
 The first part of Denis Villeneuve’s expansive, contemplative sci-fi epic spends most of its 155-minute run time building bigger and bigger and bigger until it slightly subverts itself.
 Ending not with an epic battle on the planet Arrakis between Duke Paul Atreides (Timothée Chalamet) and the villainous House Harkonnen (lead by an increasingly slug-like Stellan Skårsgard), but instead focusing on Paul’s decision to join the native Fremen tribe (lead by Javier Bardem and featuring Zendaya as the mysterious Chani) and disappear (literally) beneath the dunes.